rap2hpoutre/fast-excel/README.md

 });
 ```

-Download (from a controller method)
+Download (from a controller method):

 ```php
 return (new FastExcel(User::all()))->download('file.xlsx');